GihanJeewantha/GihanJeewantha/README.md

 - 🔭 Build robust and scalable cloud-native apps
 - 💡 Master CI/CD and containerization (Docker/Kubernetes)
-- 🎯 Grow as a full-stack & mobile-first product engineer
+- 🎯 Grow as a full-stack, mobile-first, and desktop app engineer

 ---